Your cart is empty.

 Subjects: Philosophy

-“The generation of 1930 in French intellectual life was unique in the gravity of the challenges they faced. ” Simone Weil—the brilliant social and political theorist, activist, and spiritual writer—was ...
+“The generation of 1930 in French intellectual life was unique in the gravity of the challenges they faced.”
+Simone Weil—the brilliant social and political theorist, activist, and spiritual writer—was one o ...

 Subjects: Philosophy